 Please continue to practice social distancing for your safety and the safety of our community.
 Thank you.

-We are not aware of any cases of coronavirus or COVID-19 in the Siletz Community.
-However, the safety of our Community, Students, and Staff are a top priority for us.
+The safety of our Community, Students, and Staff are a top priority for us.
 Therefore, we are moving forward with providing services in a manner that will keep you and staff safe.
 Beginning March 17th, 2020, until further notice, services will be provided via telephone, email and mail; Offices will be closed to walk-in clients.
 Payments can be made by telephone with a credit/debit card; by mail via a check or money order.
-There is a drop box at the rear of the Tribal Administration building to drop off payments, applications, etc. The Clinic will be closing to non-essential appointments, and will work to fulfill your needs – such as Pharmacy – in different ways.
-Clinic staff will reach out to you to reschedule non-critical appointments.
+There is a drop box at the rear of the Tribal Administration building to drop off payments, applications, etc. For information about services at the Siletz Community Health Clinic, vaccines, and COVID testing please visit the SCHC COVID-19 Information page for the latest updates.

 Our staff is working very hard to continue providing critical services to our community members.
 As this situation develops, we will continue to update this message.